 The Moth Wingéd glanced up at the position of the sun and frowned.
 “I think we might be late.
 No more time for acclimating, son.
-It’s time to move forward.”
+We must move forward.”

-In the time that Cassius could pry his eyes open from being clamped shut so hard, he found his surroundings changed.
-There were more of them, but he seemed to be the only one tracing around in the dirt.
+In the time that he could pry his eyes open from being clamped shut, he found his surroundings changed.
+There were more of them, but he seemed to be the only one traipsing around in the dirt.
 There was a Moth for every person, so their group made fourteen people altogether.
 In front of them, there stood an older looking gentleman with white feathered wings.
 A few of the Moths appeared to be confused.
 Maki leaned over to another and whispered, “What is going on?
 Where is Dahlia?
 Was she not supposed to become Seraph before we got back?”

 “According to the Bat Wingéd, the elder Angels cited they’d seen just cause to delay the matter further.
 Upwards of five more years,” the other Moth said.

-Shrugging, the other Moth replied, “I would rather go without a Seraph than have a Seraph making important decisions when she is unprepared.”
+Shrugging, the other Moth replied, “I would rather go without a Seraph than have her making important decisions when she is unprepared.”